 - Global health considerations

-Please let me know how you'd like me to proceed with enhancing the article And it works..
+Please let me know how you'd like me to proceed with enhancing the article The details matter here.
+Took long enough..